Diffusions and random walks with prescribed sub-Gaussian heat kernel estimates: Heat kernel estimates for the Laakso-type space

 Our diffusions provide interesting new examples to study the attainment problem for conformal walk dimension introduced in \cite[Problem 1.3(1)]{KM23}.
 There is some progress in the case of self-similar sets in \cite[\textsection 6]{KM23} but our Laakso-type spaces are not self-similar in general.
 Hence the following question will require developing new methods to solve the attainment problem.
 More precisely, we formulate the following question referring the reader to \cite{KM23} for definitions and background. \begin{question} When does the Laakso-type MMD space $(\laak(\glue,\branch),\metlaak,\measlaak,\dflaak,\domlaak)$ attain the conformal walk dimension? \end{question} One obvious sufficient condition is $\sttree(r) \asymp r^2$ which is equivalent to $\# \{k : \branch(k) \neq 2\} <\infty$.
 It is not clear if attainment happens in general.

 Another direction of research is to consider \emph{random} variants of trees of Laakso-type spaces.
-For instance, the branching function $\branch:\bZ \to \bZ$ can be such that the $(\branch(k))_{k \in \bZ}$ are independent and identically distributed random variables whose law $\mu_\branch$ is supported in $\llbracket 2, \infty \rrbracket$.
-Similarly, let us assume that the gluing function $\glue:\bZ \to \bZ$ is also random such that $(\glue(k))_{k \in \bZ}$ are independent and identically distributed random variables whose law $\mu_\glue$ is supported in $\llbracket 1, \infty \rrbracket$.
+For instance, the branching function $\branch:\mathbb{Z} \to \mathbb{Z}$ can be such that the $(\branch(k))_{k \in \mathbb{Z}}$ are independent and identically distributed random variables whose law $\mu_\branch$ is supported in $\llbracket 2, \infty \rrbracket$.
+Similarly, let us assume that the gluing function $\glue:\mathbb{Z} \to \mathbb{Z}$ is also random such that $(\glue(k))_{k \in \mathbb{Z}}$ are independent and identically distributed random variables whose law $\mu_\glue$ is supported in $\llbracket 1, \infty \rrbracket$.
 If $\mu_\branch$ and $\mu_\glue$ have finite support then by Theorem \ref{t:hkediff}, the corresponding Laakso-type MMD space satisfies sub-Gaussian heat kernel bounds.
 The interesting case is when one or both of these measures do not have finite support as Theorem \ref{t:hkediff} will no longer apply in this case.

 \textbf{Acknowledgments.} This work was initiated after Martin Barlow communicated Question \ref{q:main} \cite{Bar22}.
 I thank him for helpful advice and for this question.
 I am grateful to Laurent Saloff-Coste for asking me about the existence of families of finite graphs with prescribed sub-Gaussian heat kernel estimates which led to the formulation of Theorem \ref{t:sufgraph}(b) \cite{Sal23}.
 I thank Xinyi Li and Izumi Okada for their interest in Theorem \ref{t:sufgraph}(a) and explaining why such graphs might be useful for the study of favorite sites for simple random walks.
 Finally, I thank Shashank Sharma and Aobo Chen for discussions regarding Laakso-type spaces and martingale dimension respectively.
+The author is grateful to the two anonymous referees for a careful reading of this work and helpful suggestions.

 Department of Mathematics, University of British Columbia, Vancouver, BC V6T 1Z2, Canada. \\ mathav@math.ubc.ca